About SovereignSky

 SovereignSky is a helpers.no initiative to strengthen digital sovereignty and resilience in Nordic organizations.

 Norway is investing billions in military defence — F-35 fighter jets, new submarines, expanded conscription.
 But while we prepare for physical threats, our digital infrastructure remains dangerously dependent on foreign powers.
+Organizations that can’t operate without their cloud provider will simply stop functioning.

 What We Provide#